-The three largest Naval Fuel Depots in the world rely on a flexible geomembrane for secondary containment.
-Secondary containment is provided both under the floors of the tanks and lining the spill containment berms.
-Secondary containment is provided both under the floors of the tanks and lining the spill containment berms.
+The three largest Naval Fuel Depots in the world rely on a flexible geomembrane for secondary oil containment for fuel storage.
+Secondary containment is provided both under the floors of the tanks and lining the fuel spill containment berms.

 In recent years, these facilities were retrofitted with a reinforced ethylene copolymer alloy geomembrane for the bermed areas and reinforced polyurethane membrane under the floors of the tanks themselves.
-The exterior membrane was left uncovered because it made operation of the facility and the containment area simpler from an operation and a storm water management perspective.
-The XR-5 geomembrane utilized had a negligible coefficient of thermal expansion and contraction so connections were secure and the material itself was not subject to diurnal stress cracking.
-Field seams at these facilities were one-fifth that of unreinforced polyethylene products, due to the flexible nature of the XR-5.
+The exterior membrane was left uncovered because it made operation of the facility and the containment area simpler from an operation and stormwater management perspective.

 - Fuel resistance and fuel permeability are not the same and are both important.